apache/cassandra/doc/source/architecture/storage_engine.rst

   * new Statistics.db file format
   * index summaries can be downsampled and the sampling level is persisted
   * switch uncompressed checksums to adler32
-  * tracks presense of legacy (local and remote) counter shards
+  * tracks presence of legacy (local and remote) counter shards
 * la (2.2.0): new file name format
 * lb (2.2.7): commit log lower bound included